-Unlocking the Secrets of Aging: The Epigenome as a Measure of Age
+The Secrets of Aging: The Epigenome as a Measure of Age

-Unlocking the Secrets of Aging: The Epigenome as a Measure of Age
+The Epigenome as a Measure of Age

-DNA Methylation: The Epigenetic Clock
+DNA Methylation is The True Epigenetic Clock

-DNA methylation involves the addition of methyl groups to the DNA molecule, typically acting to suppress gene expression.
+DNA methylation involves the deposits of methyl groups to the DNA molecule, typically acting to suppress healthy gene expression.
 Patterns of DNA methylation change as we age, and these changes can be used to predict biological age with remarkable accuracy.
 This “epigenetic clock” provides insights into how our lifestyle and environment can influence the aging process at a molecular level, making it a focal point for life extension research.

-David Sinclair’s Revolutionary Approach to Gene Editing
+David Sinclair’s Revolutionary Approach to Gene Editing For Life Extension

-At the forefront of reversing age-related changes is Dr. David Sinclair and his team at Harvard.
-Their pioneering work focuses on reprogramming the epigenome through advanced gene editing techniques to restore youthful function to cells.
-By delivering Yamanaka factors into cells using viral vectors, they aim to reset the biological age of these cells, allowing them to regrow into a younger version of themselves.
-They claim to have treatments involving CRISPR/dCas9 and even to be working on a drug form.
-The process involves correcting both telomere shortening and aberrant DNA methylation patterns, effectively turning back the clock on cellular aging as you regrow.
+By delivering Yamanaka factors into cells using viral vectors, Sinclair Lab aim to reset the biological age of these cells.
+This allows them to regrow into a younger version of themselves.
+At Sinclair Lab hey claim to have treatments involving CRISPR/dCas9 and even to be working on a drug form.
+The process involves correcting both telomere shortening and DNA methylation patterns, effectively turning back the clock on cellular aging as you regrow.

-Shinya Yamanaka and Sinclair’s research offers a glimpse into a future where age-related decline could be mitigated or even reversed.
+Shinya Yamanaka’s Yamanaka Factors and Sinclair’s research offers a glimpse into a future where age-related decline could be mitigated or even reversed.
 By understanding and manipulating the epigenome, we might one day extend not just lifespan but healthspan, allowing individuals to live longer, healthier lives.
 However, these advancements also raise important ethical and societal questions about access, equity, and the implications of significantly extending human life which need to be rationalised by the legislators.

 Join the Discussion on Life Extension